 “Come here, dear,” Helen directed the gentle request to Jessa.
 When Jessa was kneeling in front of her, Helen put her frail hand up to caress her face, “Oh, how much I have missed.
 Oh, how dreadfully sorry I am that I wasn’t there for you and your mother.
 If only I had known,” she said sadly and then sat in silence for a few moments while Jessa tenderly held her hand and then Helen smiled and looked at the children, “So I suppose that makes you two my great-grandchildren!” she said with a twinkle in her eye.

-Logan gave a gentle smile—even he was effected by this reunion– but Lacey jumped to her feet and rushed to her great-grandmother’s side, talking a mile a minute, “So what would you like me to call you, Grandma?
+Logan gave a gentle smile—even he was affected by this reunion– but Lacey jumped to her feet and rushed to her great-grandmother’s side, talking a mile a minute, “So what would you like me to call you, Grandma?
 I mean, I know that you aren’t really my grandma, but “great-grandma” seems like such a long name to call you and since my other grandma just died, maybe you could kinda take her place?
 Well, not take her place exactly but be my grandma now that she’s gone?
 Would that be okay?—”she was prepared to go on but Mark quickly put a firm hand on her shoulder.

 “Shhh, Lacey,” he said quietly behind her.